heathgr/s-is-for-store/README.md

 ```

-## Core Concepts
+# Core Concepts

-There are several concepts that are key to understanding S is for Store:

-1. Store creation.
+When using S is for Store you'll most likely be doing one of the following:

+1. Creating a store.
-2. Updating state.
+2. Updating a store.
-3. Responding to state changes.
+3. Handeling changes to a store.

-This documentation will address each of these in more depth.

-## Store Creation
+## Creating a Store

 First, import  the `createStore` function: